libamtrack/library/wrapper/Java/README.txt

 in myk file.
 During signing process it will ask for password, which is "libamtrack".
-If you want to generate your own certificate, please use command: keystore -keygen -keystore myk -alias jdc
+If you want to generate your own certificate, please use command: keytool -genkey -keystore myk -alias jdc

 Signed JAR file will be save as webstart/examplesigned-Linux.jar or webstart/examplesigned-Windows.jar